Preparing for the 20/21 Winter Ski Season

 While some ski resorts may differ slightly in their operations, social distancing, mask requirements and capacity limits are being planned across all North Tahoe ski resorts to protect public health during the upcoming winter.
 North Lake Tahoe is urging guests to visit the websites of individual ski resorts and lodging properties for the most up-to-date information when planning a winter trip.
 You can also check out the National Ski Area Associations Ski Well, Be Well guide which highlights operational practices most resorts are implementing, our COVID-19 informational page, or our blog that gives tips on what you need to know before visiting the region this winter season.

 Below is information from regional ski resorts to get you started.

 Northstar has re-imaged the mountain experience to keep you safe this season and are excited to welcome you back this winter.
 They are implementing some changes with safety in mind such as requiring face coverings and modifying chairlifts and gondola practices.
 They are also managing on-mountain access this season with a reservation system where passholders will receive priority.
 Ski & Ride School will be open with adjustments in class sizes and must be purchased in advance.
 Visit their “What You Need To Know” page for all the details and get ready for their planned opening date of November 20, 2020.

-The Squaw Valley Alpine Meadows team is hard at work prepping for the 20/21 winter season.
+The Palisades Tahoe team is hard at work prepping for the 20/21 winter season.
 Their scheduled opening date is Wednesday, November 25th, pending weather and conditions.
 At this time, they are planning for the winter ski and snowboard season with some potential modifications that promote social distancing, enhanced disinfection efforts in key areas, and modified employee and guest guidelines to address things like face coverings, distance, and other necessary COVID-19 mitigations.
 They are optimistic that outdoor mountain recreation will continue to be an accepted outlet for fun, fitness and mental health.
 All operations will meet applicable guidelines of the Centers for Disease Control (CDC), State of California and Placer County Health.
 For resort policies and more details check out their page on the 2020/21 Winter Experience.